LuaComTil/Conversor/README.md

 # Conversor
- A project to convert text, specifically music into a format for a specific projector program
+A project I did for my local church that converts the text of a song to have line breaks every sentence.